-The Ethernet ports (located beside the VGA port) have two LEDs.
-On each port, one LED flashes to indicate activity while the other LED may be green, amber or off to indicate the speed of the connection.
+The Ethernet ports have two LEDs.
+On each port, the yellow LED flashes to indicate activity while the other LED may be green, amber or off to indicate the speed of the connection.
 See the table on the right for the functions associated with the connection speed LED.